List of Kare Kano characters: Yukino Miyazawa

 After discovering that Soichiro is also maintaining a model-student façade for his own reasons, they become very good friends.
 Yukino resolves to abandon her fake ways and become true to herself, though she initially has some trouble letting go of her lifelong habit of pretend-perfection.
 Eventually, she is able to open her true self to others and earns real friends besides Soichiro.
-She also believes that Reiji Arima is quite handsome and wishes that Soichiro will become that handsome.
+She also believes that Reiji Arima is quite handsome and wishes that Soichiro will also become that handsome.
 She even accepts an expensive gift from her future father-in-law.
 She is also depressed when she discovers that Soichiro had been lying to her about his mother and Asaba informs her of that fact.
 During her senior year in high school, Yukino becomes pregnant.
 She marries Soichiro after graduation, marrying at a young age as her parents did.
 Although her apparent goal in high school was to become a politician or a lawyer, it is later revealed that she wanted to be a doctor.
 She put the dream aside because it was financially out of her family's reach, and because Soichiro and Maho both wanted to be doctors too.
 After graduating high school, she becomes a housewife for a few years before going to medical school.
 She eventually becomes a doctor at a hospital run by the Arima family, specializing in reconstructive surgery.
 Sixteen years later, she is the mother of three children, a daughter named Sakura and two sons named Suoh and Ai who are fraternal twins.